Things to do

 If you fancy being a bit more adventurous you could try your hand at paragliding.
 Being in the deep south the Isle of Wight escapes the worst of the low pressure, which means there are more flying days here than anywhere else in the UK; this also applies to gliding.
 There are 12 flying sites on the Island, all of which cater for varying wind directions.

 Isle of Wight Microlights

 There are more golf courses on the island than there are days in the week!
 All abilities are catered for from the low handicap, weekend golfer to the occasional rusty swinger.
-You can enjoy exhilarating downland courses with breathtaking views and fresh sea air, a round on a peaceful parkland course or just whack some balls at the floodlit driving range.
+You can enjoy exhilarating downland courses with breathtaking views and fresh sea air, a round on a peaceful parkland course, in the gounds of Osborne House, or you could just whack some balls at the floodlit driving range.

 There are eight golf courses on the Island where it is necessary to carry more than a wedge and a putter.

 Freshwater Bay and Shanklin & Sandown are 18 hole courses, the remainder are 9 hole courses, with the exception of Ventnor which has 12 greens.

 The Isle of Wight is the ideal place to head if you enjoy horse riding, on or off road.
 Off road you can sample the long distance trails boasting magnificent views.
 On road, we have miles of quiet country lanes and small roads passing through picturesque villages to potter along.
 There is a wealth of fantastic country pubs and cafes along the way for refuelling.

 Goodleaf Tree Climbing is a brilliant, fun activity for everyone aged 8 and over.
 Grab your friends and family and hang out in a magnificent 70ft oak tree in Appley Park, Ryde.